vert-x/mod-lang-php/README.md

 vert.x server called the SockJS bridge.
 It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
-You just call the `bridge` function on the SockJS server.
+You just call the `bridge` method on the SockJS server.

 You will also need to secure the bridge (see below).